OurMachinery/themachinery-books/the_machinery_book/src/extending_the_machinery/premake.md

     optimize "On"
 ```

-This example tells Premake that on Debug we have the define `TM_CONFIGURATION_DEBUG` and we generate debug symbols : `symbols "On"` and only on windows we make sure that we point to the right debugger:
+This example tells Premake5 that on Debug we have the define `TM_CONFIGURATION_DEBUG` and we generate debug symbols : `symbols "On"` and only on windows we make sure that we point to the right debugger:

 ```lua
     filter "system:windows"